camilleg/clockkit/README.md

 - For profiling and code coverage, `sudo apt install gcovr`.
 See also `man gcovr`.
   To collect and print statistics, `make clean && make profile`, run some tests (but not test-bindings), `gcovr`.
   To reset statistics before another profile, `make purge`.
-  To cease profiling, `make clean purge && make`.
+  To cease profiling, `make purge && make`.